 • The Greater Santa Cruz Federation of Teachers and the Pajaro Valley Federation of Teachers are organizing community-labor forums on LCFF and LCAP;

-• The Jefferson Elementary Federation of Teachers is surveying parents and family members at the union’s parent education trainings; and
+• The Jefferson Elementary Federation (Parent Training Article) of Teachers is surveying parents and family members at the union’s parent education trainings; and

 • United Educators of San Francisco, working with Close the Gap, a coalition of educational justice organizations in San Francisco, held a community briefing on December 3.